 Our research finds that any portion of a weight-loss plan causing problems, like ineffectiveness, could reduce chances of long-term success.
 If Ultra 90 doesn’t work, that’s a problem the dieter won’t like.

 According to the official Ultra 90 website, the supplement “promotes fat loss” and “maintains lean muscle mass.”
 There are plenty of products out there that can make these claims, but backing them up is important.
 At DietSpotlight, finding scientific support is critical.
-If there is no science, customers will simply pass it by.
+In this case there’s no science listed; customers will simply pass it by.

-Upon taking a comprehensive look at Ultra 90, we’ve reached a decision.
-There are some positives, like a few favorable customer comments and “A+” BBB rating, but we can’t recommend it because of the lack of published clinical studies supporting weight-loss claims.
-Plus, we’re concerned about the lack of information about the parent company and a headquarters that looks more like a country club instead of a research facility.
+Let’s gather round to hear the final take on Ultra 90.
+There are some positives, like a few favorable customer comments and “A+” BBB rating, but our reservations are too strong because of the lack of published clinical studies supporting weight-loss claims.
+Plus, we’re concerned about the lack of information about the parent company and a headquarters that looks more like a country club than a research facility.

-If you’d like to transform your body, we suggest going with a product providing you both cost savings and ingredients supported by published clinical research.
+If you’d like to transform your body, we suggest going with a product from a company you can reach via phone, located in a professional headquarters that offers a formulation backed with scientific research.

-One of the best supplement we’ve encountered in 2015 is one called Leptigen.
-The formula contains a four-ingredient proprietary blend, which have been shown in published scientific research to help promote fat loss and enhance metabolism.
+Among the best products we’ve seen in 2015 is one called Leptigen.
+The formula contains a four-ingredient proprietary blend, which has been shown in published scientific research to help promote fat loss and enhance metabolism.
 There’s no one talking about negative side effects and customer comments on the web highlight dieters seeing exceptional results.